Emmotes/ic_spoilers/docs/ezmerelda.md

     "id": 1980,
     "flavour_text": "",
     "description": {
-        "desc": "All champions deal $amount% more damage against enemies with armor-based health, increasing their chance of breaking an armor piece.
+        "desc": "All Champions deal $amount% more damage against enemies with armor-based health, increasing their chance of breaking an armor piece.
 Additionally, if a hits-based or armor-based enemy is affected by Training Montage, successful hits against them remove an additional hit or armor piece."
     },
     "effect_keys": [
         {